echo-air-model/echo-air-model.github.io/docs/code_details/concentration_layer.md

 * `emis_obj`: the emissions object, as defined by `emissions.py`
 * `isrm_obj`: the ISRM object, as defined by `isrm.py`
 * `layer`: the layer number (0, 1, or 2)
+* `run_parallel`: a Boolean indicating whether or not to run in parallel
+* `verbose`: a Boolean indicating whether the user wants to run in verbose mode
+* `debug_mode`: a Boolean indicating whether or not to output debug statements

 ### Attributes
 * `isrm_id`: a Series of all ISRM grid cell IDs